About the ABAC Scheme

 From the consumer’s perspective

 Australia has one of the most accessible complaints systems in the world, accepting complaints via its online complaints lodgement system with no costs to the consumer.
 There is just one ‘doorway’ for complaints – through Ad Standards – which triggers two independent but parallel processes.

 Alcohol related complaints received by Ad Standards are assessed by that body but are also assessed by the Chief Adjudicator under The ABAC Scheme.
 Some complaints may be referred on to the full ABAC Adjudication Panel and in these cases complainants are informed of the referral and sent a copy of the final determination.

 Complainants who request confidentiality will be granted it and members of the ABAC Adjudication Panel are independent of the alcohol beverage industry.

 From the companies’ perspective

 There are a number of key decision points for alcohol marketing, as outlined in the diagram below.
-If the Adjudication Panel decides that a complaint should be upheld, the alcohol company or its agency must withdraw, discontinue or modify marketing material as soon as possible and no later than five (5) business days after the Panel determination or in the case of product packaging or marketing collateral immediately cease further orders.
+If the Adjudication Panel decides that a complaint should be upheld, the alcohol company or its agency must withdraw, discontinue or modify marketing material as soon as possible and no later than five (5) business days after the Panel determination or in the case of product packaging or marketing collateral immediately cease further orders and modify the packaging or collateral within 3 months.

 The ABAC Code is not the only set of rules affecting advertising (and packaging) in Australia.
 Alcohol beverage advertising and packaging must also be consistent with other applicable laws and codes, for example: